nimarta-devi/vehicle-monitoring/README.md

 # vehicle-monitoring
-Vehicle monitoring using YOLOv8, DeepFace, OpenV and TKinter
+Vehicle monitoring using YOLOv8, DeepSort, OpenV and TKinter

 ## How to run: